Rob Reiner's Son Nick Arrested for Murder After Brutal Killings of His Famous Parents

 Rob Reiner and his wife Michele's son Nick has been arrested for murder following his parents' tragic deaths.

-The troubled drug addict, 32, was in the custody of the Los Angeles County Sheriff's Department as of Monday morning, December 15, online records revealed.
+The troubled drug addict was in the custody of the Los Angeles County Sheriff's Department as of Monday morning, December 15, online records revealed.
+He's now being held at Parker Center Jail in Downtown Los Angeles, with his bail set at $4 million.

 As OK! previously reported, Rob and Michele’s throats were slit by a family member, believed to be Nick, after a heated argument turned catastrophic inside of their L.A. estate.